martinpiper/C64Public/MusicStudio2/MusicStudio/ReadMe.txt

 Music Studio 2.2 is a Windows-based SID music creator software.
 For an accurate C64 sound, it utilises the newest RESID-FP emulation available, both old (6581) and new (8580) SID chips.
 MS2 is capable of creating 1x speed tunes and alternate many SID chip parameters directly with various commands.
 Classic and new C64 sounds can be created with envelope parameters that can be set up in few simple steps.

-For proper initialization, run MusicStudio2\MusicStudio\MusicStudio.exe
+For proper initialization, run MusicStudio2.2\MusicStudioLauncher.exe

 Video demonstration: https://www.youtube.com/watch?v=3ApqDIbYPec

+Any errors regarding Visual Studio runtime can be foxed by installing the redistributable from Microsoft: http://download.microsoft.com/download/1/6/B/16B06F60-3B20-4FF2-B699-5E9B7962F9AE/VSU3/vcredist_x86.exe